Writing about a writer's block is better than not writing at all.

-Writer’s block — every writer struggles with it.
-But what you do with it is what matters.
+Writer's block.
+Every writer struggles with it.
+But what you do with it is what really matters.
+Before we talk about solutions, though, let's talk about the problem.

 Common causes of writer's block

-The reasons for your block may vary, but here are some commonly-occurring ones:
+The reasons for your block may vary, but some common ones include:

 - Timing: It's simply not the right time to write.
 Your ideas may need to stew a little longer before writing them down.